-School of Nursing faculty Dr. Judith Pechacek and Dr. Teddie Potter will lead a global experience in Cuba in March 4-12th, 2023.
+School of Nursing faculty Stephanie Gingerich and Dr. Teddie Potter will lead a global experience in Cuba in March 4-12th, 2023.

 This 1-credit course will focus on population health and interprofessional practice at the community level.
 Students will observe all three levels of the highly effective Cuban health care system including neighborhood primary care clinics, local multi-specialty clinics, and acute care hospitals.
 Cuba’s system is truly focused on health care rather than illness care, therefore we will also have an opportunity to see Maternal Homes for women with high-risk pregnancies, community centers serving at-risk neighborhoods, and other programs specifically designed to address social determinants of health.
 We will be observing and learning from Cuban providers, but we will not provide nursing care ourselves.
 The host for our experiences is MEDICC.
 MEDICC promotes US-Cuba health collaboration and highlights Cuba’s public health approaches to inform the quest for health equity and universal health worldwide.

 Course work will include pre-trip readings and one short pre-trip assignment to prepare you for the cross-cultural experience.
 A short graduate level reflective paper is required when you return from Cuba.

 $4300-$4800 - UMN tuition/fees are not included in the estimated cost.
 The estimated cost is a rough estimate and will be determined by the price of airfare at the time you purchase your ticket as well as our final lodging cost.